 Nettle tea can limit the activity of DHT or dihydrotestosterone, an androgenic testosterone hormone.
 This helps to harness adverse conditions like prostate gland enlargement.

-The nettle leaf tea extract is a powerful anti-inflammatory agent and it limits the activity of cytokines that induces pain and inflammation in joints.
+The nettle leaf tea extract is a powerful anti-inflammatory agent and it limits the activity of cytokines that induce pain and inflammation in joints.
 This tea is known for alleviating arthritic pain and gout in rheumatism patients.
 Besides that, the nettle leaves prevents the production of prostaglandins chemicals which can induce inflammation.

 Nettles have glycoproteins lectins which acts like antibodies, even though they are not.
 These lectins can fight off and neutralize the toxic antigens inside the body.